TOWNSHIP OF MIDDLETOWN

 Shift differential shall not be paid for any hours not actually worked, including sick time, vacation, holidays or personal days.

-CDL License Holders: All employees who possess a valid CDL license shall receive an amount equal to 30 cents per hour in 2008 and 2009, and an amount equal to 35 cents per hour in 2010, 2011 and 2012, which amounts shall be payable for all hours actually worked, including any overtime hours worked.
-This CDL license premium shall be applied at the flat rate of 30 cents for each hour actually worked in 2008 and 2009, and 35 cents for each hour actually worked in 2010, 2011 and 2012 and said flat rates shall not be compounded for overtime hours.
+CDL License Holders: All employees who possess a valid CDL license shall receive an amount equal to 35 cents per hour in 2013, 2014 and 2015, which amounts shall be payable for all hours actually worked, including any overtime hours worked.
+This CDL license premium shall be applied at the flat rate of 35 cents for each hour actually worked in 2013, 2014 and 2015 and said flat rates shall not be compounded for overtime hours.
 Such premium shall be paid as "extra pay" in the employee's regular paycheck.
 This premium shall only be paid during times an employee actually holds a valid CDL license.

 Article VIII – Seniority